 3. Cassandra.
 Apache Cassandra is a NoSQL database with high scalability and fault tolerance.
 It's a choice for apps that need to store large amounts of data.

 4. Redis.
 Redis is an open-source in-memory data structure store used for real-time analytics.
 It supports many data types, such as strings, hashes, lists, or sets.
 It's highly performant when compared to other databases.

 MEAN stack's operational process combines excellent techs.
 MongoDB works as the NoSQL database to store data as documents.
 Express is a reliable framework for developing apps and APIs.
 AngularJS creates the app's environment, while Node.JS provides development speed and scalability.

 Pros and Cons of the MEAN Stack

 As a result of its popularity, MEAN Stack cannot escape from having pros and cons when people use it.
 Most of the time, these interactions allow users to choose it over other methods.

 ● Cost-Effective.
 The MEAN stack is incredibly cost-effective when it comes to development.
-Unlike other stacks, it uses open-source tools that save from expensive licenses.
+Unlike other stacks, it uses open-source tools that save from expensive licenses, reducing development costs.

 ● Fast Cycles.
 The MEAN stack helps developers create applications in a concise amount of time.
-It enables them for quick iteration and deployment cycles.
+It enables them to have quick iteration and deployment cycles.

 ● Lack of Support for WebSockets.
 The MEAN stack does not support WebSockets, creating a lack of communication between the client and server, a highly needed feature across platforms.